katjone/birdbird/README.md

 - Count how many species you've observed so far

+## Planned Improvements

-- Read a description and see photos of a specific bird species
+- Read a description with a photo of each bird